-4.3 Review of Entitlement (for pupils with a Statement of SEN or an EHCP)
+4.3 Review of Entitlement (for pupils with an EHCP)

-The pupil's entitlement to free transport will be considered following each annual review of their Statement or EHCP, and should be discussed at each annual review meeting for children currently in receipt of transport assistance.
+The pupil's entitlement to free transport will be considered following each annual review of their EHCP and should be discussed at each annual review meeting for children currently in receipt of transport assistance.
 The outcome of these reviews will include whether the pupil still qualifies for free transport assistance, if transport needs to continue and if so, what provision is most appropriate.
 Options for independent travel, and independent travel training, will be explored where possible.